HadesArchitect/GrafanaCassandraDatasource/README.md

 `docker-compose up -d`

-docker-compose includes three services:
+docker-compose includes two services:

 - *Grafana* by itself, the plugin is mounted as a volume to `/var/lib/grafana/plugins/cassandra`.
 Verbose logging is enabled.
-- DataStax Enterprise (Enterprise version of Apache Cassandra, will be replaced by the OSS Cassandra soon)
-- DataStax Studio, web-based UI of the Cassandra to simplify development

-- *Grafana* http://localhost:3000, user `admin`, password `admin`
+Grafana is available at http://localhost:3000, user `admin`, password `admin`
-- *Studio* http://localhost:9091 **NOTICE** To connect to Cassandra you have to setup connection in `connections` page.
-Set `host/IP` value to `cassandra`.
+- *Apache Cassandra*, `localhost:9042`, user `cassandra`, password `cassandra`. `cqlsh` is available via `docker-compose exec cassandra cqlsh -u cassanrda -p cassandra`.

 After the startup, the datasource should be available in the list of datasources.
 Also, following lines should appear in grafana logs: